 Chushot – see the double-humped Nubra camels in Ladakh!

 As I didn’t have enough time (or budget) to head to Nubra Valley, I was a little upset that I wasn’t going to see an important part of my trip; to see a double-humped camel!

-So, I asked around if there were any close in the area and luckily for me there was.
+So, I asked around if there were any close in the area and luckily for me there were.

 The double hump camel (Bactrian camel) Sanctuary in Chushot is a wonderful haven for these beautiful creatures.
 I had no idea before my visit here that they were at risk of extinction.

 In fact, they are classed as ‘critically endangered’ by the International Union for Conservation of Nature!
 So, it was great to help out and meet these guys.

 The entrance fee for the farm is only 10 rupees, the camera fee is 50 rupees and the riding is 100 rupees if you would like to.

 I was happy to pay as I wanted to contribute my part to help.

 The owners truly love their animals and really care for their welfare.
 They are actively playing a role here in preserving the Bactrian camel race and have a breeding programme that has welcomed their newest arrival, a two-month-old baby!